AI Retrieval Practice Quizzes: What Teachers Need to Know

 What the teacher does: The teacher starts each lesson with a short, AI-generated retrieval practice quiz.

 Regular retrieval practice helps learners remember more (Karpicke, 2012).
-It activates what learners already know (Anderson, 1983; Reder, 1982).
-This strengthens learning and knowledge retention for learners (Roediger & Butler, 2011).
+It activates what learners already know, which strengthens learning and knowledge retention through repeated retrieval (Roediger & Butler, 2011).

 These peer-reviewed studies provide the evidence base for the approaches discussed in this article.

 ChatGPT shows promise for healthcare education, research, and practice.
-A systematic review explores this tool's potential and concerns (View study ↗ 2,346 citations).
-Researchers should note valid limitations, as discussed by the review authors.
+A systematic review explores this tool's potential and concerns.
+Researchers should note the limitations discussed by the review authors before generalising the findings to school classrooms.

 Malik Sallam (2023)